Arul-11-git/PRODIGY_CS_04/README.md

 ## Introduction

 This project is a simple keylogger written in Python.
-It captures and logs keystrokes on the user's machine.
+It captures and logs keystrokes on the user's machine and periodically sents the logged file to attacker's mail.
 This can be used for educational purposes, testing your own applications, or monitoring computer usage.

 **Disclaimer:** This keylogger is meant for educational purposes only.
 Do not use it for any malicious or unethical activities.
 Always get permission before logging keystrokes on any device that is not your own.